tobiasodion/payment-gateway-api/REPORT.md

 ## Next steps & Areas of Improvement
 - Implementing the asynchronous features of the system
 - Refactoring simulator app to extract reusable components and modularize the app
 - Integrating with a database
+- Updating the swagger documentation
 - Testing - unit, integration, E2E
 - Retries on failure
 - Smart rerouting in case of multiple acquirers